 3. MultiSafepay sends a status change notification

 The status of an order can change for many reasons.
 Payments being received or reversed and charge-backs are a few examples.
-Each time this happens MultiSafepay will send a notification to your system with the transaction id.
+Each time this happens, MultiSafepay will send a notification to your system with the transaction ID.
 The URL that MultiSafepay sends this notification to can be configured in two places.
 The first place checked is the request when initiating an order.
-If there is no Notification URL provided when initiating an order then the default Notification URL set in MultiSafepay Control will be used.
+If there is no Notification URL provided when initiating an order, the default Notification URL set in MultiSafepay Control will be used.

-You can check within MultiSafepay Control to see if we were able to successfully connect to and send a notification to your system in the Offline Actions section.
-This information is also available on the details screen for each transaction.
+You can check within MultiSafepay Control to see if we were able to successfully connect and send a notification to your system in the Offline Actions section.
+This information is also available on the Details screen for each transaction.